 The Zuni were hardly alone in their reverence for Taurus’ Pleiades star cluster.
 Probably no other star formation has enjoyed such worldwide renown for timekeeping, celebration and storytelling.

 The sun on the June solstice shines in front of the constellation Taurus the Bull, so Taurus rises and sets with the sun, and is lost in the sun’s glare at this time of year.
 But in late autumn, winter and early spring, the constellation Taurus the Bull is clearly visible in the evening sky.

-Bottom line: Is Taurus your favorite constellation?
-This post tells you how to find it in the night sky – names some of its bright stars and star clusters – and gives you its mythology.
-Enjoy!
+Bottom line: How to find to find the constellation Taurus in the night sky – names some of its bright stars and star clusters – and its mythology.

 Taurus?
 Here’s your constellation

 Sagittarius?
 Here’s your constellation

 Pisces?
 Here’s your constellation